 - How will students receive feedback about their learning?
 Clear and structured expectations about when students receive feedback, in what form, and what they should do with that feedback are especially important in online environments.
-Also keep in mind that many things, for you and your students, will take longer than they would ordinarily.
+Frequent low stakes assessments allow you and students to monitor their learning and enhance retention.
 Teaching assistants in a remote course may need more specific guidance for their duties, too.

 - In what ways might the assessments be inequitable, especially considering this change is in response to a crisis?
 Think about students who are in different time zones, students who have inconsistent internet access, students who are ill or caring for ill relatives, students with accessibility accommodations that need to be adapted for online environments, and so forth.
 Having multiple and flexible ways for students to demonstrate their learning is ideal.

 Assessment strategies in a remote environment carry the same responsibilities and challenges as face to face.
 If you are unexpectedly teaching remotely or using remote teaching as a break in your routine, you can still gauge student learning from afar.

 - 1. Clarify and articulate your course learning objectives.

 - How does the new environment fundamentally change the skills, knowledge, and values that students can learn in your course?
 This consideration is especially relevant for community-engaged, experiential, and laboratory/studio learning.

 - Understanding how assessment tasks connect with the broader goals and objectives of the course will help students organize and prioritize their work, and can contribute to their overall motivation.